NethermindEth/warp/src/icf/README.md

 ## Running tests

-For more detailed and implemented steps, you look at [interface_forwarder.test.ts](../../tests/interface_call_forwarder/interface_forwarder.test.ts) file.
+For more detailed and implemented steps, you can look at [interface_forwarder.test.ts](../../tests/interface_call_forwarder/interface_forwarder.test.ts) file.

 To execute interface call forwarder test, run `$ yarn test:forwarder`